Sunday, February 24, 2008

 For one night only in 1984, the Tropicana Beach fell into the hands of the freaks.
 The local TV station BBC East were filming a performance by Furyo, one of the splinters from the break up of Luton’s main punk band, UK Decay, and all the local punks, goths and weirdoes were rounded up to be the audience.

-The quieter mid-week nights in Luton clubs did sometimes permit a bit of diversity.
-Since so many of us were on the dole it didn’t particularly matter whether it was a Tuesday or a Saturday night.
+There were sporadic alternative nights in some of Luton's clubs which offered a bit of diversity.
+Sometimes they took place on the quieter mid-week nights - since so many of us were on the dole it didn’t particularly matter whether it was a Tuesday or a Saturday night.

 Another occasional oasis was Luton’s only gay club, Shades in Bute Street (formerly the Pan Club).
 In 1983 it hosted Club for Heroes, an attempt at a new romanticish club night with lots of Bowie, Kraftwerk and Iggy Pop.
 I particularly remember Yello’s ‘I love you’ playing there.
 There were attempts at robotic dancing -whenever I hear the Arctic Monkeys sing of 'dancing to electro-pop like a robot from 1984' I am transported back to this place.
 All this for £1 and beer at 82p a pint!

 There was also the 33 Arts Centre, a community arts space with print shop, video and music studios that sometimes put on gigs and events.
 These and other venues can be viewed in this fine gallery of notorious Luton punk venues.

 Most of these nights came and went, but there was one which defined Luton’s post-punk nightlife for quite a few years – The Switch.